 In any case, if you truly want to have CLNP-like behavior, you can always deploy loopback interfaces and RIP or OSPF on the servers (IBM used that approach to implement IP multihoming for the mainframes).

-CLNP hosts could not be attached to more than one area or they’d have to use two CLNP addresses, one in each area (or become inter-area routers), so CLNP is no different from IP when you want to have a host attached to two widely separate subnets.
+CLNP hosts could not be attached to more than one area or they’d have to use two CLNP addresses, one in each area (or become inter-area routers), so CLNP is no different from IP when you want to have a host attached to two widely separate subnets or areas.

-The claims that node-based addresses could solve global routing table explosion deserve a separate post.
+The claims that node-based addresses could solve global routing table explosion are still misguided science fiction.